eCommerce | November 16, 2018

 Do you always feel like people you know are up to more exciting things than you?
 A little envious of Liberty Marketing’s poppin’ Instagram feed?
 Suddenly compelled to buy something based off an ad pushing exclusivity?

 A scroll down a social media page forms a highlight reel of your friend’s lives: a holiday, a rooftop party you weren’t invited to, a house-warming post, a relationship change, etc. All of these major life events, when seen in a linear fashion, can fill even the most content person with envy.
+We discuss how Instagram can effect body image in our dedicated post.

 This is all related to FOMO, an age-old emotion that’s only recently entered popular culture.
 FOMO, in simple terms, translates to “fear of missing out,” which can be linked back to an old biological survival mechanism.
 In modern times, it’s usually attributed to a millennial-sensation of envy at missing out on something positive; in marketing terms, that’s a powerful motivator.